Teraskull/magpi-downloader/README.md

 </h1>

 <p align="center">
-    Download all MagPi issues with automated scripts.
+    Download all <a href="https://magpi.raspberrypi.com/issues/">MagPi</a> and <a href="https://hackspace.raspberrypi.com/issues/">Hackspace</a> issues with an automated script.
 </p>

 <p align="center">